S2009-dev/ServUP/README.md

 If you have a firewall, make sure to open the port given at the end of installation.
 You can trust only GitHub Actions IPs, they are listed in the `actions` section of the [GitHub meta API](https://api.github.com/meta).
 We provide a script to help you configure your firewall if you are using `iptables`.
-See [Iptables Support](#iptables-support) for more information.
+See [Iptables Support](#fire-iptables-support) for more information.

-### Repository Configuration
+### :file_folder: Repository Configuration

 **1. Add the following secrets to your GitHub repository:**